Summer Camp

 Registration

-*New this year – Our registration system cannot handle large volumes at checkout, so your chance of success in getting the weeks you want, and our ability to offer to camp to as many children as possible, become much better if each child is registered for a MAXIMUM OF 3 WEEKS OF CAMP.
-If you are interested in registering for more than three weeks, you are welcome to add more camp weeks if available, or join the waitlist, beginning on January 26 for as many additional weeks as you would like.
-Because our registration is so early and plans do change, waitlist spots often become available.
-If you are already registered for three weeks but are offered a spot from the waitlist, your child can attend for as many additional weeks as you like.
+* Please Note – We are a small camp, but we strive to offer a nature camp experience to as many children as possible.
+We request that each child is registered for a MAXIMUM OF 3 WEEKS OF CAMP.
+Because our checkout experience also tends to get overwhelmed with web traffic during the opening days, having fewer weeks in your cart improves your chances of success at checkout.
+If you are interested in registering for more than three weeks, you are welcome to add more camp weeks if available, or join the waitlist, beginning January 30.
+Because our registration is early in the year and plans change, waitlist spots do become available.
+If you are already registered for three weeks but are offered a spot from the waitlist, your child can attend for additional weeks.

 How to Register